Bhargavi84/yoga-emporium/README.md

     Also has hover button on the top to display which category you are viewing.
     * By Category :- When clicked, it will sort alphabetically (category) and displays on the screen.
     Also has hover button on the top to display which category you are viewing.
-    * All Products :- When clicked, it will sort alpabetically (product name) and displays on the screen.
+    * All Products :- When clicked, it will sort alphabetically (product name) and displays on the screen.
     This feature also have all 3 categories hover button on the top to swap the category.

 ### Clothing
  * Clothing nav item has 4 dropdowns :-
-    * Acivewear :- When clicked , it will sort the products category Activewear and displays on the screen.
+    * Activewear :- When clicked , it will sort the products category Activewear and displays on the screen.
     Also has hover button on the top to display which category you are viewing.
     * Pants :- When clicked, it will sort the products category Pants and displays on the screen.
     Also has hover button on the top to display which category you are viewing.